 - Must upgrade to post more than allotted slots

-- No limits on number of applicants
+- No limits on the number of applicants

 - Search resume database and contact potential candidates

-- Manage everything from sophisticated dashboard
+- Manage everything from the sophisticated dashboard

 To post a job, you’ll simply go to your dashboard, click the “+” or “post a job” link in the top left corner, then fill in all the details.

-The standard job posting includes title, description, company description, salary description, and a few more fields to give more information about your company.
+The standard job posting includes a title, description, company description, salary description, and a few more fields to give more information about your company.

 Once your job posting is created, you can go back to your dashboard and add screening questions that candidates must answer.